Conformal changepoint localization: Additional Experiments

 We simulate a class-shift scenario using the CIFAR-100 image dataset \citep{krizhevsky2009learning} to evaluate \conch{} under a challenging setting.
 Specifically, we construct a sequence of $n=1,000$ observations with a changepoint at $\xi=400$: the pre-change distribution $\P_{0,\xi}$ consists of i.i.d. images of bears, while the post-change distribution $\P_{1,\xi}$ consists of i.i.d. images of beavers (Figure~\ref{fig:cifar100-sample}).
 Because bears and beavers share many visual attributes, accurately localizing the changepoint is a non-trivial task.

-We pre-train a small three-block convolutional network with a lightweight classification head.
+We pre-train a small three-block convolutional network with a lightweight classification head on an independent labeled dataset.
 We first train this network for $5$ epochs to obtain a weak classifier and then train it further for an additional $20$ epochs to obtain a stronger classifier.
 The resulting logits from each model define a CPP score, which we pass to \conch{} to produce a changepoint confidence interval.

 Figure~\ref{fig:cifar_pvalue} reports the $p$-value distributions and confidence sets produced by \conch{}.
 As anticipated, the stronger classifier yields sharper separation between the two classes, leading to a much narrower confidence set $[398,405]\cup\{408,415,419\}$ compared to the weaker model’s wider interval $[387,434]$.
 This experiment highlights both the sensitivity of \conch{} to classifier quality and its ability to localize changepoints even under subtle visual differences between classes.